rahulpoluri/Idea1/Platform_Description.md

 1. Up to three calls are facilitated between the matched participants.
 2. After the third successful call:
    - Personal details of both parties are revealed.
-   - The participants exit the system.
+   - The participants exit the system. or they can opt to pay for next three calls.

 ---